-• A recycling bin is located in the hallway for glass drink bottles & cans.
-The blue bins within the lab are paper only.
+• A recycling bin is located in the hallway for glass drink bottles and cans.
+The blue bins within the lab are for paper and cardboard only.

-- There are two buckets for glass in the media room.
-One is for intact lab glass and the other is for broken glass. - Red sharps containers in the labs are for "sharps" and contaminated glassware. - Glass should NEVER be disposed of in regular BSL-1 or BSL-2 waste bins or the trash!
+- There are two buckets for uncontaminated glass, one in the media room and one in the autoclave room. - Red sharps containers in the labs are for "sharps" and BSL-1 and BSL-2 contaminated glassware. - Glass should NEVER be disposed of in regular BSL-1 or BSL-2 waste bins or the trash!